ricardoom/dominotrono/content/posts/library-life.md

 title: "Library Life"
 ---
 ## A list of the things I've accomplished and worked on at NYPL
-I've been at the library for 3 years.
+I was at the library for 3 years.
 I've worked on number of projects from concept to production.
 Simple drawings, through wireframing to finished designs and functional code.

 * Collaborated w/ Second Storey on design concepts and implementation